 Limitations

 While citronella collars can be an effective option for some dogs, they may not work for all individuals.
 Some dogs may not find the scent of citronella unpleasant enough to deter their behavior.
-Additionally, citronella collars may be less effective in situations with strong competing smells or in outdoor environments where the scent may dissipate quickly.
-It is important to consider your dog’s individual sensitivities and preferences before choosing a citronella collar.
+Additionally, citronella collars may be less effective in situations with strong competing smells or outdoor environments where the scent may dissipate quickly.
+It is essential to consider your dog’s sensitivities and preferences before choosing a citronella collar.

-This image is property of Amazon.com.
+This image is the property of Amazon.com.

 Static Collars